 Emily Bazelon is a senior editor at Slate, a contributing writer at The New York Times Magazine, and the Truman Capote Fellow for Creative Writing and Law at Yale Law School.
-Her forthcoming book, Sticks and Stones: The New World of Bullying, will be published in the spring of 2013.
+Her most recent book, Sticks and Stones: The New World of Bullying, will be published in the spring of 2013.

 Read more about Emily at Slate.

 John Dickerson is Slate’s chief political correspondent and the political director for CBS News.
 He is the author of On Her Trail.

 Read more about John Dickerson on Slate.

 Stephen Metcalf is Slate’s critic at large.
 Metcalf’s work has appeared in The New York Times, New York Magazine, and The New York Observer, among other outlets.

 Read more about Stephen at Slate.

 David Plotz is the editor of Slate.
 He is the author of The Genius Factory: The Curious History of the Nobel Prize Sperm Bank and Good Book: The Bizarre, Hilarious, Disturbing, Marvelous, and Inspiring Things I Learned When I Read Every Single Word of the Bible.

 Dana Stevens is Slate’s movie critic.
 She’s also written about film for The New York Times, The Washington Post, and The Atlantic, among others.

 Read more about Dana on Slate.